-No need to have a house full of guests to enjoy a sweet breakfast, thanks to these fluffy apple pancakes for two!
+No need to have a house full of guests to enjoy a sweet breakfast, thanks to these healthy greek yogurt apple pancakes for two.
+Get the recipe now.

-In the spirit of Fall, I topped these pancakes with stove-top roasted apples, but feel free to nix the apples and drop some blueberries or banana slices onto the pancakes instead.
+In the spirit of Fall, I topped these pancakes with stove-top roasted apples.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.